Nick Madrigal Player Props: Cubs vs. Pirates

-After batting .194 with three walks and three RBI in his past 10 games, Nick Madrigal and the Chicago Cubs take on the Pittsburgh Pirates (who will start Luis Ortiz) at 8:05 PM ET on Tuesday.
+After going 2-for-4 in his most recent game, Nick Madrigal and the Chicago Cubs face the Pittsburgh Pirates at 8:05 PM ET on Wednesday.

-He had a one-hit performance in his last game (1-for-4) against the Giants.
+In his most recent game, he had two hits (going 2-for-4) against the Pirates.

 Nick Madrigal Game Info & Props vs. the Pirates